GraceAn0111/micro-arcade/README.md

         5 4 5 4 5 4 5 4
         2 3 2 3 2 3 2 3

 * On Level 5 and after, the 16 invaders will have randomly chosen strengths.
-This means level 5 and every level onwards should be different every time it is played (levels should be different every time we play them, do NOT create a set of levels to cycle through).
+This means level 5 and every level onwards should be different each time it is played (levels should be different every time we play them, do NOT create a set of levels to cycle through).
+See the Arduino Reference page on the [random()](https://www.arduino.cc/reference/en/language/functions/random-numbers/random/) and [randomSeed()](https://www.arduino.cc/reference/en/language/functions/random-numbers/randomseed/) functions to see how to approach this.

 ### Graphics